SMAP-S2 and SMAP-S3

 Analysis results are saved numerically in a number of different output files

 - Principal stress distribution

-- Contours of stresses and strains
+- Contours of stresses, strains and displacements

-- Section forces, extreme fiber stresses and
+- Section forces, extreme fiber stresses and strains in beam

-- Axial forces, stresses and strains in truss
+- Axial forces, stresses and strains in truss element

-- Histories of displacements, stresses and
+- Histories of displacements, stresses and strains at selected nodes

-ęcopyright Comtec Research 1998, all rights
+ęcopyright Comtec Research 1998, all rights reserved